-The Number One Cause Of Depression — Everywhere – According to this article, a group of researchers from around the world discovered that people who have suffered from abuse during their childhood are more likely to be diagnosed with clinical depression — and even more so if they are genetically predisposed to the condition.
+The Number One Cause of Depression — Everywhere – A group of researchers from around the world discovered that people who have suffered from abuse during their childhood are more likely to be diagnosed with clinical depression — and even more so if they are genetically predisposed to the condition.

-Major Advance in Artificial Photosynthesis Poses Win/Win for the Environment – In this article, artificial photosynthesis has been achieved with the development of a system that can capture carbon dioxide emissions before they are vented into the atmosphere and then, powered by solar energy, convert that carbon dioxide into valuable chemical products, including biodegradable plastics, pharmaceutical drugs and even liquid fuels.
+Major Advance in Artificial Photosynthesis Poses Win/Win for the Environment – Artificial photosynthesis has been achieved with the development of a system that can capture carbon dioxide emissions before they are vented into the atmosphere and then, powered by solar energy, convert that carbon dioxide into valuable chemical products, including biodegradable plastics, pharmaceutical drugs and even liquid fuels.

-Resistance To Antibiotics Found In Isolated Amazonian Tribe – In this article, scientists discovered that Yanomami hunter-gatherers’ gut bacteria have already evolved a diverse array of antibiotic-resistance genes, even though these mountain people had never ingested antibiotics or animals raised with drugs.
+Resistance to Antibiotics Found in Isolated Amazonian Tribe – Scientists discovered that Yanomami hunter-gatherers’ gut bacteria have already evolved a diverse array of antibiotic-resistance genes, even though these mountain people had never ingested antibiotics or animals raised with drugs.

-Sarcasm Center Found In Brain’s White Matter, Explaining Stroke Victims’ Language Gap – According to this article, stroke victims often struggle to maintain language function, and regions governing sarcasm may get hit particularly hard.
+Sarcasm Center Found in Brain’s White Matter, Explaining Stroke Victims’ Language Gap – Stroke victims often struggle to maintain language function, and regions governing sarcasm may get hit particularly hard.

-Danish Researchers Develop New Blood Test Able to Predict Future Breast Cancer – In this article, scientists at the University of Copenhagen developed a blood test method that can predict future breast cancer, which led to better prevention and early treatment of the disease.
+Danish Researchers Develop New Blood Test Able to Predict Future Breast Cancer – Scientists at the University of Copenhagen developed a blood test method that can predict future breast cancer, which led to better prevention and early treatment of the disease.

-Wild Chimps In Uganda Have Learned To Look Both Ways When Crossing The Roads – According to this article, wild chimpanzees are beginning to realize the importance of crossing roads safely, as scientists have observed them implementing similar safety precautions to us, such as looking both ways for oncoming traffic.
+Wild Chimps in Uganda Have Learned to Look Both Ways When Crossing the Roads – Wild chimpanzees are beginning to realize the importance of crossing roads safely, as scientists have observed them implementing similar safety precautions to us, such as looking both ways for oncoming traffic.

-Cow Milk Without the Cow Is Coming to Change Food Forever – In this article, a group of bio-hackers are trying to trick yeast cells into producing a substance that’s molecularly identical to milk using mail-order DNA.
+Cow Milk Without the Cow Is Coming to Change Food Forever – A group of bio-hackers are trying to trick yeast cells into producing a substance that’s molecularly identical to milk using mail-order DNA.

-Drug-Based Modulation Of Endogenous Stem Cells Promotes Functional Remyelination In Vivo – This article shows how scientists look into seven drugs function at nanomolar doses selectively to enhance the generation of mature oligodendrocytes from progenitor cells in vitro.
+Drug-Based Modulation of Endogenous Stem Cells Promotes Functional Remyelination In Vivo – Scientists look into seven drugs function at nanomolar doses selectively to enhance the generation of mature oligodendrocytes from progenitor cells in vitro.

-Sale Of Madison Company Could Be A Big Step For Stem Cell Research – According to this article, the pending sale of Madison’s Cellular Dynamics International Inc. should end the company’s nagging financial struggles and could prove to be the moment that stem cell technology came of age, emerging from a blurry vision to a period of concrete medical advances — including the laboratory production of working human organs.
+Sale of Madison Company Could Be a Big Step for Stem Cell Research – The pending sale of Madison’s Cellular Dynamics International Inc. should end the company’s nagging financial struggles and could prove to be the moment that stem cell technology came of age, emerging from a blurry vision to a period of concrete medical advances — including the laboratory production of working human organs.

-UM Stem Cell Research Could Grow Bone, Potentially Treat Obesity – In this article, a new stem cell study conducted at the University of Miami Miller School of Medicine has isolated a trigger in stem cells which could be the key to growing bone and combating conditions like osteoporosis and obesity.
+UM Stem Cell Research Could Grow Bone, Potentially Treat Obesity – A new stem cell study conducted at the University of Miami Miller School of Medicine has isolated a trigger in stem cells which could be the key to growing bone and combating conditions like osteoporosis and obesity.

-Newly Found Stem Cell State Closer to Transitional Precipice – According to this article, a study conducted by scientists at the University of Missouri shows that embryonic stem cells (ESCs) and induced pluripotent stem cells (iPSCs) may enter a state of heightened potency, one that can lead to all the main developmental cell lineages, including the placental trophoblast.
+Newly Found Stem Cell State Closer to Transitional Precipice – A study conducted by scientists at the University of Missouri shows that embryonic stem cells and induced pluripotent stem cells may enter a state of heightened potency, one that can lead to all the main developmental cell lineages, including the placental trophoblast.

-“Open” Stem Cell Chromosomes Reveal New Possibilities for Diabetes – In this article, researchers map chromosomal changes that must take place before stem cells can be used to produce pancreatic and liver cells.
+“Open” Stem Cell Chromosomes Reveal New Possibilities for Diabetes – Researchers map chromosomal changes that must take place before stem cells can be used to produce pancreatic and liver cells.

 Photo Reference: Courtesy of Dr. Munsie and Dr. D’Cruz